sharadregoti/tyk-docs/tyk-docs/content/tyk-stack/tyk-operator/installing-tyk-operator.md

 Under the Users page, you can click on the Operator user to find associated values for that particular user.

-`TYK_AUTH` corresponds to `Tyk Dashboard API Access Credentials`. `TYK_ORG` corresponds to `Organisation ID`.
+`TYK_AUTH` corresponds to `Tyk Dashboard API Access Credentials`. `TYK_ORG` corresponds to `Organization ID`.
 You can follow the instructions for our Tyk Open Source Gateway to create a `tyk-operator-conf` secret using `kubectl` command.

 {{< note success >}}
  **Note**